flvdh/cv/index.md

 ### Profile

-MSc Economics student with an interest in market economics and behavioral economics.
+AMSc Economics student with an interest in market economics and behavioral economics.

 ### Education